SEC quizzed Facebook on mobile trends before IPO

+Feb 13 CBS Corp's airing of the 59th Annual Grammy Awards drew 26.05 million viewers on Sunday night, up 4 percent from last year, according to Nielsen data.

-SAN FRANCISCO The Securities & Exchange Commission quizzed Facebook Inc on the impact of growth in mobile users in the months leading up to the social network's initial public offering, letters released on Friday by the regulator show.
+SAN FRANCISCO, June 15 The Securities & Exchange Commission quizzed Facebook Inc on the impact of growth in mobile users in the months leading up to the social network's initial public offering, letters released on Friday by the regulator show.

 In another letter to Ebersman dated March 22, the SEC asked whether Facebook's mobile monthly average users, or MAUs, were increasing in regions where the use of PCs was less prevalent.